Comprehensive User Guide for API Configuration with Biometric Machines and Admin Tools – A First Time Setup Guide

 1. Monitor Device Health:

-2. Perform Actions:
+2. Perform Essential Actions:

-3. Access Logs:
+3. Access Device Logs:

-5. Restart Queue
+5. Restart Device Queue:

 The dashboard is designed to streamline device management, providing users with quick actions, insights, and advanced tools to maintain optimal operation.
 Let me know if you’d like to expand on any section or add a walkthrough!